Advanced Audio Coding: AAC's improvements over MP3

 Overall, the AAC format allows developers more flexibility to design codecs than MP3 does, and corrects many of the design choices made in the original MPEG-1 audio specification.
 This increased flexibility often leads to more concurrent encoding strategies and, as a result, to more efficient compression.
 This is especially true at very low bit rates where the superior stereo coding, pure MDCT, and better transform window sizes leave MP3 unable to compete.

+Adoption

-While the MP3 format has near-universal hardware and software support, primarily because MP3 was the format of choice during the crucial first few years of widespread music file-sharing/distribution over the internet, AAC is a strong contender due to some unwavering industry support.
+While the MP3 format has near-universal hardware and software support, primarily because MP3 was the format of choice during the crucial first few years of widespread music file-sharing/distribution over the internet, AAC remained a strong contender due to some unwavering industry support.
+Due to MP3's dominance, adoption of AAC was initially slow.
+The first commercialization was in 1997 when AT&T Labs (a co-owner of AAC patents) launched a digital music store with songs encoded in MPEG-2 AAC.
+HomeBoy for Windows was one of the earliest available AAC encoders and decoders.

+Dolby Laboratories came in charge of AAC licensing in 2000.
+A new licensing model was launched by Dolby in 2002, while Nokia became a fifth co-licenser of the format.
+Dolby itself also marketed its own coding format, Dolby AC-3.

+Nokia started supporting AAC playback on devices as early as 2001, but it was the exclusive use of AAC by Apple Computer for their iTunes Store which accelerated attention to AAC.
+Soon the format was also supported by Sony for their PlayStation Portable (albeit Sony continued promoting its proprietary ATRAC), and music-oriented cell phones from Sony Ericsson, beginning with the Sony Ericsson W800.
+The Windows Media Audio (WMA) format, from Microsoft, was considered to be AAC's main competitor.

+By 2017, AAC was considered to have become a de facto industry standard for lossy audio.

 Functionality

 AAC is a wideband audio coding algorithm that exploits two primary coding strategies to dramatically reduce the amount of data needed to represent high-quality digital audio: